 How to Plan for Long-Term Care

-Most older people are independent.
+Many older people are independent.
 But later in life, you or someone you love may

-of services and facilities can provide help that allows people to stay active and connected
+of services and facilities can provide help that lets people stay active and connected

 The key to successful long-term care is planning.
 To get started:

-Talk with your doctor or another health care professional if you're having
+Talk with your healthcare provider or another healthcare professional if you're having

 Needing more care

 may not be enough.
 If you need a lot of help with everyday activities, you may need

 supervision, medical care, and rehabilitation for residents who are mostly frail,

 Finding the right place